uiceds/cee-492-term-project-fall-2022-cmyy/manuscript.md

 ## Predictive Modeling

+Dataset:
+    1. Concrete images with attached label 'Positive' or 'Negative'
+    2. Concrete images and their masks

+Goal:
+    1. Concrete crack detection
+    2. Concrete crack segmentation

+Architecture:
+    1. Concrete crack detection based on convolutional neural network (CNN)
+    2. Concrete crack segmentation based on U-Net and improved U-Net using Inception as backbone

 In our group project, we trained two models:
 1. Concrete crack detection based on convolutional neural network (CNN)